wbajzek/Template/README.md

    scale.
 Send it any voltage, and every time it receives a trigger, it will output a quantized voltage.
 2. WaveFolder - A voltage-controllable cosine waveshaper.
 Reponds to positive CV between 0 and 5 volts, scaled by the amount control.
+The CV input is normalled to +5v when disconnected.